aspose-total/Aspose.Total-Products/total/en/android-java/conversion/tex-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to XLAM in Android via Java" h2="Transform TEX to XLAM within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate TEX to XLAM conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert TEX to XLSX.
-Secondly, you can convert XLSX to XLAM by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+<h2>Why to Convert</h2>
+TEX to XLAM conversion is a useful feature for Android applications.
+It allows users to convert TEX files into the Microsoft Excel Open XML format (XLAM).
+This format is widely used for data storage and manipulation, making it a great choice for Android applications.

+<h2>How Aspose.Total Helps for TEX to XLAM Conversion</h2>
+Aspose.Total for Android via Java is a powerful suite of APIs that can help you integrate TEX to XLAM conversion into your Android applications.
+The suite includes two APIs: Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.

+Using Aspose.PDF for Android via Java, you can convert TEX files to XLSX.
+This API provides a range of features for working with PDF documents, including the ability to convert PDFs to other formats.

+Once you have converted the TEX file to XLSX, you can use Aspose.Cells for Android via Java to convert the XLSX file to XLAM.
+This API provides powerful spreadsheet processing capabilities, allowing you to manipulate and convert spreadsheets with ease.

+By using Aspose.Total for Android via Java, you can easily integrate TEX to XLAM conversion into your Android applications.
+This suite of APIs provides all the tools you need to quickly and easily convert TEX files to the XLAM format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}